francisjgarcia/straperr/README.md

 **STYLEGUIDE.md**: Contains guidelines for code style and formatting, including best practices for writing clean, readable code.

+**VARIABLES.md**: Describes the variables needed for integration and deployment, including environment variables for the application and Docker service.

 ## Source Code

 The `src` directory contains the project's source code:

+**.env.example**: Example environment variables file for Docker.
+This file should be renamed to `.env` and adjusted with the necessary variables for the project.

 **main.py**: The main script that runs the application.
 This is where the project's entry point is located.